oleksii-latyshev/sushi-shop/README.md

 ### Product specific page

-A special sushi page provides exactly the same functionality as in the catalog, namely: adding a certain amount of a certain variation of sushi to the basket, adding it to the wishlist (if the user is authorized) and is complemented by the functionality of viewing reviews and creating a review (if the user is authorized)
+A special sushi page provides exactly the same functionality as in the catalog, namely: adding a certain amount of a certain variation of sushi to the cart, adding to the wish list (if the user is authorized) and is complemented by the functionality of viewing reviews and creating a review (if the user is authorized).
+The review itself is added as not to a variation of sushi, but to the product as a whole.

 #### With an authorized user
 ![product-page](./resources/screenshots/specific%20page%20auth.jpg)